-Today is my friend and fellow beer writer Lew Bryson’s 55th birthday.
-You can read his writings at his website, lewbryson.com, and these days more often his blog, Seen Through a Glass, and his Session Beer Project, but there’s less there now since he became the managing editor of Whiskey Advocate and isn’t writing about beer, although he’s still keeping up with his political Why the PLCB Should Be Abolished.
+Today is my friend and fellow beer writer Lew Bryson’s 56th birthday.
+You used to be able read his writings at his website, lewbryson.com, Seen Through a Glass, and his Session Beer Project, but there’s less there now since he became the managing editor of Whiskey Advocate and isn’t writing about beer, although he’s still keeping up with his political Why the PLCB Should Be Abolished.
 His latest book is also about Tasting Whiskey.
 But he’s back, baby, and is once again also writing about beer at his websites and other places.
 Lew is my favorite big galoot and the brother I never had.
-More recently he’s left the beer world behind, professionally at least, to become the managing editor of Whiskey Advocate.
-Join me is raising a glass and wishing Lew a very happy birthday.
+Join me is raising a glass of beer or whiskey and wishing Lew a very happy birthday.

 Tom Peters, with Rob Tod from Allagash in Portland, Maine, at GABF.

 Today is Garrett Oliver’s 53rd birthday.
 Garrett is the head brewer at Brooklyn Brewery and has done more for the craft beer industry to promote pairing food and beer than just about any other person alive.
 If you haven’t picked up a copy of his book, The Brewmaster’s Table, you should definitely do so.
 He was also tapped to be the editor of the Oxford Companion to Beer, which came out four years ago (and which I also contributed to).
 He’s the best-dressed brewer in the world and a great person.
 Join me in wishing Garrett a very happy birthday.

 Garrett and Bruce Joseph, from Anchor Brewery, at the Brewer’s Dinner before GABF a few years ago.

 Giving a cooking demonstration with beer chef Bruce Paton at GABF in 2005.